MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>2.
-Next, write a text message to your partner from all devices you've Riot installed on, and ask your partner to do the same from all of his devices.</p>
+Next, write a text message to your partner from all devices you've Riot installed on, and ask your partner to do the same from all his devices.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->